joshrobo/hawkbot/README.md

 # hawkbot
-A robot designed to help small farms scare birds away from their crops.
+A robot designed to help small farms scare aviary pest away from their crops.